AIMultipleAIMultiple

 LLM Compatibility Calculator

-Enter your configuration details below to instantly to estimate the RAM needed based on model parameters, quantization method, and your hardware specs:
+Enter your configuration details below to instantly estimate the RAM needed based on model parameters, quantization method, and your hardware specs:

 The available quantization methods and precision bits for vendors are taken from Hugging Face transformers library documentation.1